Cameras That Work with Amazon Alexa

 Amazon Cloud Cam

 Blink is a security camera brand also owned by Amazon.
 They currently offer two wire-free security cameras: Blink (indoor camera) and Blink XT (outdoor camera).
-Rose has also tested both cameras, so if you want to learn more about them, click here.
+We’ve tested and reviewed both cameras, so if you want to learn more about them,

-Blink offers two Alexa Skills: Home and SmartHome.
-Blink for Home is obsolete, so your best bet is to use Blink SmartHome.
-The newer Skill lets you view live video feeds and the most recent recorded event from your Blink cameras if you have an Alexa device with a screen.
+Blink offers offers an Alexa Skill called SmartHome.
+This Skill lets you view live video feeds and the most recent recorded event from your Blink cameras if you have an Alexa device with a screen.
 If you have a screen-less Echo device, you can still arm or disarm your cameras and ask for the status of your camera’s battery, schedule, and notifications.
 Disarming the camera with your voice requires that you provide a voice PIN.

 Ring is yet another Amazon-owned company, and they offer a range of security devices.
 Ring sells video doorbells (Ring Video Doorbell, Video Doorbell 2, Pro, Elite), security cameras (Stick Up Cam), and camera-equipped security lights (Floodlight Cam, Spotlight Cam).
 They also sell a security system, although that’s a topic for another day.

 The Ring Alexa Skill lets you view your cameras and watch the most recent event clip on your Echo Show, Spot, Fire Tablet, or Fire TV.
-Unfortunately, some older Ring products are not supported by the Skill including Ring Video Doorbell (original version) and Stick Up Cam (original version).
+The Ring Skill connects with Ring Video Doorbell 2, Pro and Elite as well as Floodlight and Spotlight Cams and Stick Up Cam Wired.
+Unfortunately, some older Ring products are not supported by the Skill including Ring the first generation Video Doorbell and Stick Up Cam.
 On the bright side, supported Ring Doorbells support Alexa Announcements.
 When someone rings your doorbell, Alexa will announce the event.
 Ring and motion alerts are also supported by Alexa Routine triggers.
 For example, if motion is detected, Alexa can make a custom announcement.

 The bad news is that the Skill’s camera-related features are only available for Alexa devices with screens.
 You can watch a live stream on your screened Echo device.
-You can also watch the most recent event recording, provided that you have a cloud subscription (free or paid).
+You can also watch the most recent event recording, provided that you have free or paid.

 Arlo’s Alexa Skill does have some features that can be accessed using a non-screened Echo device, but those features are reserved for controlling Arlo Security Lights.